 Happy to have found a bargain, you rush home with a 140$ chandelier to tell your wife about the great deal you found.

-Little do you know that the store next door has chandeliers which cost you anywhere between 80-125$.
+Little do you know that the store next door has chandeliers that cost you anywhere between 80-125$.
 When you do, you feel like a child who exchanged a quarter for 3 nickels.

 What just happened?
 How did you find a higher than average price as a better deal?